-Research Projects for FY 2010-2011 and FY 2012-2013 are now completed.
+Research projects for FY 2010-2011 are complete.
+The FY 2012-2013 research projects were completed in November 2013.
 All projects have submitted final invoices and those invoices have been paid.
 The Final Report for each project is posted on the AQRP website at http://aqrp.ceer.utexas.edu/projects.cfm.
-A list of publications resulting from these research projects is shown below and can also be found on the AQRP website.

-A final summary of the projects approved for funding for FY 2012-2013 is shown below.
+A final summary of the FY 2012-2013 projects is shown in Table 3 below.
 It is followed by a description of the new projects approved for funding for FY 2014-2015.
+A list of publications resulting from all research projects to date is provided in Appendix D and can also be found on the AQRP website.